An independent research database No paid placement · No referral fees

 AS 2870 Residential slabs & footings

 Soil classification (A, S, M, H1, H2, E, P) and the footing design required for each.
-Dictates excavation depth and slab cost.
+Drives excavation depth and slab cost.

 The electrical installation standard every Australian electrician works to.
 Switchboard layout, circuit protection, earthing, RCDs.